 In this post, we want to introduce you to the Delta Ground Anchors or Delta Pegs as they are known by many campers.
 These are, in our opinion, the ULTIMATE tent peg.

 We are going to share with you why we think every camper or awning owner should have these pegs in their camping kit.
-We will talk about why this is, how to use them, where to buy them, and even give a little history of the peg.
+We will talk about why this is.
+How to use them, where to buy them, and even give a little history of the peg.

-These pegs are for you if –
+These pegs are a must buy if –

 - you go camping on a regular basis

 - lose sleep worrying about your tent in adverse weather conditions

 - hate having to check on pegs/guy lines in bad weather